anc5c07/anc5c07-site/_posts/2022-10-02-modelcities.md

 toc_label: "Page Contents"
 toc_icon: "bullseye"
 toc_sticky: true
-last_modified_at: 2023-05-10T03:05:45
+last_modified_at: 2023-05-14T01:14:20
 ---
 <div id="development-map" class="map-container"></div>
 This project is in 5C02.
 {: .notice--warning}

 On May 8th, FEMS indicated to Councilmember Parker that the Model Cities site was no longer being considered for the Engine 26 relocation.
-Stay tuned for updates on the Engine 26 relocation effort, as well as efforts to preserve and make community-serving use of the four-acre Paper Street Forest Patch.
+It's expected that this will be formally and officially announced on the record by FEMS at [the 5/17 ANC 5C meeting](/issues/20230517-5cmeeting/).
+Check the new pages on [Engine 26](/issues/engine26) and the [Paper Street Forest Patch](/issues/paperstreetforestpatch) for further discussion.
 {: .notice--danger}

 ## tl;dr